mhausenblas/the-container-security-book/manuscript/ch3.md

 There are a number of [continuous integration](https://www.martinfowler.com/articles/continuousIntegration.html) tools available, including but not limited to the following: [Argo](https://argoproj.github.io/), AWS [CodePipeline](https://aws.amazon.com/codepipeline/), [CircleCI](https://www.circle.com/), [Codeship](http://codeship.com/), GitHub [Actions](https://jasonet.co/posts/use-github-actions-for-ci/), GitLab [Continuous Integration](https://about.gitlab.com/product/continuous-integration/), [Jenkins](https://jenkins.io/), [TeamCity](https://www.jetbrains.com/teamcity/), [Travis](https://travis-ci.org/), and shell scripts invoking `docker build`.

+You could also have a look at [DockerSlim](https://dockersl.im) which promises not only to reduce the size of the container image but also to auto-generate SECCOMP and Apparmor profiles.

 {id: containers-delivery}
 ## Distributing Container Images Securely